BE OPEN Art announces the Artist of the Year by the gallery visitors votes

-BE OPEN Art announces the Artist of the Year by the gallery visitors votes (Di mercoledì 3 marzo 2021) LONDON, March 3, 2021 /PRNewswire/
+BE OPEN Art announces the Artist of the Year by the gallery visitors votes (Di mercoledì 3 marzo 2021) ...an opportunity to have their say in the art and therefore affect lives of people who appreciate it. ...and a starting point for connections to be built between the new creators and collectors of today. ...
+Leggi su ultimora.news

-BE OPEN Art, an online gallery designed by Elena Baturina's BE OPEN think tank, is happy to announce its first ever Artist of the Year, selected by the biggest vote among the monthly ratings.
-Our congratulations and the €500 prize go to Theophilus Tetteh (NiiOdai), an experimental and expressionist Artist from Ghana.
-Theophilus Tetteh, also known by his brush name Nii Odai, is from the capital city of Accra, Ghana.
-As a painter, he works in a diverse variety of themes, which include crowds, architecture, landscapes, townscapes, portraits and Ghanaian village scenes.
-Theophilus is a member of the Ghana Association of Visual Artist (GAVA).
-Aiming to showcase young talents, every month of 2020 BE OPEN Art invited art ...
-Leggi su liberoquotidiano

-BE OPEN Art, an online gallery designed by Elena Baturina's BE OPEN think tank, is happy to announce its first ever Artist of the Year, selected by the biggest vote among the monthly ratings.
-Our congratulations and the €500 prize go to Theophilus Tetteh (NiiOdai), an experimental and expressionist Artist from Ghana.
-Theophilus Tetteh, also known by his brush name Nii Odai, is from the capital city of Accra, Ghana.
-As a painter, he works in a diverse variety of themes, which include crowds, architecture, landscapes, townscapes, portraits and Ghanaian village scenes.
-Theophilus is a member of the Ghana Association of Visual Artist (GAVA).
-Aiming to showcase young talents, every month of 2020 BE OPEN Art invited art ...
-Leggi su liberoquotidiano

 Ilsolito_In : @lluk_art Luna araba con Carmen Consoli questa estate.
 La conosci sicuramente - exxilence : Open innovation, la via italiana si sviluppa attorno alle reti di distretti - CittadinidiTwtt : RT @ScuolaSantAnna: #OpenInnovation Su #LinkedIn circa 70mila persone dichiarano di avere o avere avuto a che fare con questo paradigma org… - ScuolaSantAnna : #OpenInnovation Su #LinkedIn circa 70mila persone dichiarano di avere o avere avuto a che fare con questo paradigma… - TumbariJ : DA -